-1989 GHI Budget Calls for 5.47% Increase for Members' Charges by Mavis Fletcher
+1989 GHI Budget Calls for 5.47% Increase for Members' Charges

 The board of directors of Greenbelt Homes, Inc. approved the 1989 budget (first reading) at its meeting on November 17 After adjustments made at the meeting, the budget totaled \$5,400,466.
-According to Matthew Whit-ney, of the GHI comptroller's office, the increase in overall operating costs will be 8.81 percent The average increase in members' charges will be 5.47 percent.
-During the meeting, the board that various contingency funds took out of the budget \$15,000 for exist to cover any such unanticiconstruction of new parking spa-ces.
-The impetus for this depated need.
+According to Matthew Whitney, of the GHI comptroller's office, the increase in overall operating costs will be 8.81 percent.
+The average increase in members' charges will be 5.47 percent.